MLIR

 Bufferization is an algorithmically complex problem.
 Given an op with a tensor result, bufferization has to choose a memref buffer in which the result can be stored.
 It is always safe to allocate a brand new buffer, but such a bufferization strategy would be unacceptable for high-performance codegen.
 When choosing an already existing buffer, we must be careful not to accidentally overwrite data that is still needed later in the program.

-To simplify this problem, One-Shot Bufferize was designed to take advantage of destination-passing style.
-This form exists in itself independently of bufferization and is tied to SSA semantics: many ops are “updating” part of their input SSA variable.
+To simplify this problem, One-Shot Bufferize was designed to take advantage of destination-passing style (DPS).
+In MLIR, DPS op should implement the DestinationStyleOpInterface.
+DPS exists in itself independently of bufferization and is tied to SSA semantics: many ops are “updating” a part of their input SSA variables.
 For example the LLVM instruction insertelement is inserting an element inside a vector.
 Since SSA values are immutable, the operation returns a copy of the input vector with the element inserted.
-Another example in MLIR is linalg.generic, which always has an extra outs operand which provides the initial values to update (for example when the operation is doing a reduction).
+Another example in MLIR is linalg.generic on tensors, which always has an extra outs operand for each result, which provides the initial values to update (for example when the operation is doing a reduction).

-This input is referred to as “destination” in the following (quotes are important as this operand isn’t modified in place but copied) and comes into place in the context of bufferization as a possible “anchor” for the bufferization algorithm.
+outs operands are referred to as “destinations” in the following (quotes are important as this operand isn’t modified in place but copied) and comes into place in the context of bufferization as a possible “anchor” for the bufferization algorithm.
 This allows the user to shape the input in a form that guarantees close to optimal bufferization result when carefully choosing the SSA value used as “destination”.

-For every tensor result, a “destination-passing” style op has a corresponding tensor operand.
-If there aren’t any other uses of this tensor, the bufferization can alias it with the op result and perform the operation “in-place” by reusing the buffer allocated for this “destination” input.
+For every tensor result, a DPS op has a corresponding tensor operand.
+If there aren’t any other conflicting uses of this tensor, the bufferization can alias it with the op result and perform the operation “in-place” by reusing the buffer allocated for this “destination” input.

 Tensor ops that are not in destination-passing style always bufferized to a memory allocation.
 E.g.: